-It is a cold paste made of broad beans or Djerba beans, also known as ful medames.
-These beans are dried, soaked in water, cooked and ground into a dip together with other ingredients such as garlic, olive oil, pepper, salt and dried herbs.
-Bigilla in Malta is mostly accompanied by some galletti or Maltese water crackers.
+It is a cold paste of broad beans or Djerba beans, you can also find them under the name of ‘ful medames’.
+You have to soak these dry beans in water for a while, cook them until tender and then blend them into a smooth and rich dip.
+Together with other ingredients such as garlic, olive oil, pepper, salt and dried herbs.
+The Maltese mostly serve bigilla with some galletti or Maltese water crackers.

 My heart jumped and I said that bigilla was the local broad bean paste I had read about.
-He returned, took his wallet and went again out while I tried to concentrate on prepping dinner.
-After 5 minutes he comes back in with a plastic container stuffed with this delicious looking brownish paste, puts it on the table and walks back out.
+He returned, took his wallet and went out again while I tried to concentrate on prepping dinner.
+After 5 minutes he comes back in with a plastic container full of this delicious looking brownish paste.
+He puts it on the table and walks back out.

 I glanced over at the deliciously smelling goodies on the table and made up my mind.
 I happily chucked the sweet onion side dish for the bbq rabbit back into the fridge.
 Unexpected dinner changes, I love them!
 As long as it tastes good.